Superluminal constraints from ultra-high-energy neutrino events: Unification of decay widths for superluminal neutrinos

 where the neutrino mass has been neglected.
 More generally, one may consider an energy-dependent superluminal behavior, negligible at low energies but increasingly relevant at high energies.
 The dispersion relation would be in that case

 where we also neglect the neutrino mass.
-A dispersion relation like Eq.~\eqref{MDRn12} gives a momentum-dependent superluminal velocity $v=1+((n+1)/2)\left(|\vec p|/\Lambda\right)^n$, where usually only the linear ($n=1$) and quadratic ($n=2$) cases are considered.
-Within an LIV Lagrangian framework, in the $n=1$ case, the superluminal energy-momentum relation, Eq.~\eqref{MDRn12}, would only apply either to the neutrino or to the antineutrino (while the other would be subluminal).
+A dispersion relation like eq.~\eqref{MDRn12} gives a momentum-dependent superluminal velocity $v=1+((n+1)/2)\left(|\vec p|/\Lambda\right)^n$, where usually only the linear ($n=1$) and quadratic ($n=2$) cases are considered.
+Within an LIV Lagrangian framework, in the $n=1$ case, the superluminal energy-momentum relation, eq.~\eqref{MDRn12}, would only apply either to the neutrino or to the antineutrino (while the other would be subluminal).
 Instead, in the $n=2$ case, if the neutrino is superluminal, this will also be the case for the antineutrino~\cite{Carmona:2022dtp}.

-We will refer as $n=0$ to the case of an energy-independent superluminal velocity, corresponding to Eq.~\eqref{MDRn0}.
+We will refer as $n=0$ to the case of an energy-independent superluminal velocity, corresponding to eq.~\eqref{MDRn0}.
 We can then unify the notation for the $n=0$ and $n\neq 0$ cases by writing

-More accurate results for the decay width were obtained in Refs.~\cite{Carmona:2012tp,Bezrukov:2011qn}, which showed that the original Cohen–Glashow estimate~\cite{Cohen:2011hx} follows from a prescription that cannot be derived from a consistent Lagrangian framework.
-More recently, Ref.~\cite{Carmona:2022dtp} improved the calculation of both total and partial widths by incorporating the---previously neglected---charged--current contribution to the vacuum $e^-e^+$ pair–emission (VPE) channel, and by considering that another decay process, $\nu_\alpha\to \nu_\alpha\nu_\beta\bar{\nu}_\beta$, neutrino splitting (NSpl), is allowed for $n\neq 0$.
+More accurate results for the decay width were obtained in refs.~\cite{Carmona:2012tp,Bezrukov:2011qn}, which showed that the original Cohen-Glashow estimate~\cite{Cohen:2011hx} follows from a prescription that cannot be derived from a consistent Lagrangian framework.
+More recently, ref.~\cite{Carmona:2022dtp} improved the calculation of both total and partial widths by incorporating the --- previously neglected --- charged-current contribution to the vacuum $e^-e^+$ pair-emission (VPE) channel, and by considering that another decay process, $\nu_\alpha\to \nu_\alpha\nu_\beta\bar{\nu}_\beta$, neutrino splitting (NSpl), is allowed for $n\neq 0$.
 The decay widths for the processes $(i)=\{\text{VPE},\text{NSpl}\}$ can be written as